Hailey Baldwin And Justin Bieber Return To New York Following Their Engagement In The Bahamas

 While fans have been nothing but supportive of the newly engaged couple, there are those who are a bit skeptical as the engagement took them by total shock.
 While the two have been friends for years, they dated for a brief period of time from 2015-2016.
 However, fans will remember that the “One Less Lonely Girl” singer was continuously going back-and-forth with his first love, Selena Gomez.

 After Bieber and Gomez, 25, ended their relationship earlier this year in March, it wasn’t long until the Canadian-born singer was spotted hanging out with Baldwin.
 While the two have been inseparable for the past month, neither ever confirmed that they were dating again.
-Sources close to the couple even claimed that their rekindled romance was not something to be taken seriously as they were just “casually dating”.
+Sources close to the couple even claimed that their rekindled romance was not something to be taken seriously as they were just “casually dating.”

 However, it seems that those sources are now singing a different tune as they claim that the couple’s engagement “is not a joke” to Bieber.